sagelga/prepro60/docs/Lecture Cheat Sheet/Loops.md

 # Loops

-Copyright by P' Kumamon IT14. <br>
-For education purpose only.

-# Introduction to Loops
 Q: Why do we need a loop?

 A: It will minimize use of code and make your code easier to be debug.

-# Introduction to variable manipulator
+## Introduction to variable manipulator
 ### Using in
 `in` keyword is pretty much like equal sign.
 But it can return true if **some** element does qualify.